Attacking c-MARL More Effectively: A Data Driven Approach: Related work and background

-\section{Related work}
+\paragraph{Related work.}

-\paragraph{Adversarial attacks for DRL agents.} Most of existing adversarial attacks on DRL agents are on \textit{single} agent \citep{huang2017adversarial,lin2017tactics,kos2017delving,weng2019toward} while there is only one work \citep{lin2020robustness} that focuses on the c-MARL setting, which is the most relevant work to our problem setting on attacking multi-agent RL.
-However, there are two major differences between our work and \cite{lin2020robustness}: (1) their attack is only evaluated under the StarCraft Multi-Agent Challenge (SMAC) environment \citep{samvelyan19smac} where the action spaces are discrete; (2) their approach is model-\textit{free} as they do not involve learning the dynamics of the environment and instead propose to train an adversarial policy for a fixed agent to minimize the the total team rewards.
+Most of existing adversarial attacks on DRL agents are on \textit{single} agent \citep[for examples]{huang2017adversarial,lin2017tactics,kos2017delving,weng2019toward} while there are limited works that focus on the c-MARL setting. \citep{hu2022sparse} considers a different problem than ours where they want to find an optimally "sparse" attack by finding an attack with minimal attack steps. \citep{elhami2022adversarial} focuses on adversarial attacks against c-MARL system under \textit{time-delayed data transmission} setting which is not considered in this paper. \citep{guo2022towards} proposes a new robustness testing framework for c-MARL which considers state, action, and reward robustness.
+The design of state adversarial attack in \citep{guo2022towards} is based on gradient-based attack. \citep{lin2020robustness} proposes a two-step attack procedure to generate state perturbation for c-MARL setting which is the most relevant to our work.
+However, there are two major differences between our work and \citep{lin2020robustness}: (1) their attack is only evaluated under the StarCraft Multi-Agent Challenge (SMAC) environment \citep{samvelyan19smac} where the action spaces are discrete; (2) their approach is model-\textit{free} as they do not involve learning the dynamics of the environment and instead propose to train an adversarial policy for a fixed agent to minimize the the total team rewards.
 The requirement on training an adversarial policy is impractical and expensive compared to learning the dynamics model.
 To the best of our knowledge, there has not been any work considering adversarial attacks on the c-MARL setting using model-based approach on continuous action spaces.
+In this paper, we perform adversarial attacks on agents trained using MADDPG \citep{lowe2017multi} on two multi-agent benchmarks including multi-agent MuJoCo and multi-agent particle environments.
+Note that in the setting of adversarial attacks, once the agents are trained, policy parameters will be frozen and we do not require any retraining of the c-MARL agents during our attack.